KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 #### Complete Each API Method of the Heir Module

 With funds in your wallet, you are prepared to experiment with the API commands available in the Heir Module Flow section.

-This may help you to envision the intended design of our Heir module prototype.
+Look through the linked section below, <b>Heir Module Flow</b>, for a list of commands and the order in which they are typically executed.

 [Link to Heir Module Flow](../basic-docs/fluidity/fluidity-api/heir.html#introduction)

 #### On the Relevance of Faucet

-The Faucet module provides a simple example of the nature of a Antara module for our study.
-Faucet allows a user to lock an arbitrary amount of funds within a Antara address.
+The Faucet module provides a simple example of the nature of an Antara module for our study.
+Faucet allows a user to lock an arbitrary amount of funds within an Antara address.
 Other users on the network are able to withdraw funds from this Antara address in small portions.
 To prevent spam requests, the Faucet requires a small amount of work from the requesting user's node.

 From this outline, we observe the basic business logic of the Faucet module.
 The module involves storing funds in a designated address, the creation of a faucet that can disburse funds, and the ability to limit the rate at which funds are withdrawn.